PranathiYarravalli20/SQL-Data-Exploration-Project/README.md

 ### Hypothetical Paper Company's Sales Data - Cleaning &amp; Exploration

 Sales data is used to explore different functional aspects of SQL from basic to advanced and project.
-Project description,functions,queries written,environment used is mentioned in readme.
+Project description,functions,queries written,environment used are mentioned in readme.

 ### Setting up the environment & Database used: